elixir-lang/elixir-lang.github.com/getting-started/mix-otp/ets.markdown

 [{"foo", #PID<0.41.0>}]
 ```

 When creating an ETS table, two arguments are required: the table name and a set of options.
 From the available options, we passed the table type and its access rules.
 We have chosen the `:set` type, which means that keys cannot be duplicated.
 We've also set the table's access to `:protected`, meaning only the process that created the table can write to it, but all processes can read from it.
-Those are actually the default values, so we will skip them from now on.
+Those are actually the default values, so we will skip them from now on, but just take a look at the possible access controls:

+`:public` — Read/Write available to all processes.
+`:protected` — Read available to all processes.
+Only writable by owner process.
+This is the default.
+`:private` — Read/Write limited to owner process.

+Be aware that if your Read/Write call is against the mentioned access controls, the calling process will raise an `ArgumentError` which is generic and does not indicate the accessibility issue.

 ETS tables can also be named, allowing us to access them by a given name: